openstack/openstack-manuals/doc/hot-guide/source/basic_resources.rst

 Create and associate security groups to an instance
 ---------------------------------------------------

-Use the ``OS::Neutron::SecurityGroup`` resource to create security groups.
+Use the :hotref:`OS::Neutron::SecurityGroup` resource to create security groups.

-Define the ``security_groups`` property of the ``OS::Neutron::Port`` resource to associate security groups to a port, then associate the port to an instance.
+Define the ``security_groups`` property of the :hotref:`OS::Neutron::Port` resource to associate security groups to a port, then associate the port to an instance.

 The following example creates a security group allowing inbound connections on ports 80 and 443 (web server) and associates this security group to an instance